Is It Time to Break Up with Your Contact Center?

 • Desire to rebid BPO services to change the BPO environment itself such as moving from labor arbitrage—which many offshore BPO contracts represent—to business transformation

-But some experts say terminating for convenience is the least solid ground for exiting a business relationship and the most likely to incur fees.
+But some experts say termination for convenience is the least solid ground for exiting a business relationship and the most likely to incur fees.
 The fees for breaking an agreement with your customer service vendor are likely outlined in your contract.

 Termination for cause